wesen/mididuino/readme.txt

 -------------------

 The MIDI-CTRL Framework is the framework running on the MiniCommand devices by Ruin & Wesen.
-Information about the devices as well as usage of the framework can be found at http://ruinwesen.com/

 It contains code to: